 'Back to December'

-While her penchant for writing about other people's errant behavior is well-documented, this one points the finger at someone surprising: Taylor herself.
+While her penchant for writing about other people's errant behavior is well-documented, this one points the finger at someone surprising: Swift herself.
 Singing, "This is me swallowing my pride / Standing in front of you / Saying I'm sorry for that night / And I go back to December all the time," Taylor describes this song as about someone "who was incredible to me ... and I was really careless with him.
 This is a song full of words that I would say to him."
-The combination of honesty and humility make this our choice for Taylor's top tune.
+The combination of honesty and humility make this our choice for the top Taylor Swift song.